DevOps-Model-Architect/TechXchange2024_LAB-1447/docs/01_Introduction_to_basic_UML.md

 # Introduction

-## Short introduction to Lab 1
+## Lab 1: Basic usage and introduction to UML Models and Diagrams

-What we want to achieve in this lab...
+What we want to achieve in this lab a short introduction how to use DevOps Model Architect.
+You will get an overview how to use the Modeling Perspective and a simple intro into UML Models and Diagrams.

 ### Switch to Modeling Perspective

 1. After a fresh installation of Eclipse you will get the Welcome Page
    1. ![Welcome Page](images/0000_Eclipse_Welcome.png)
 2. Next switch to the Modeling Perspective
    1. Click on the Menu "Window" on top of Eclipse
    2. ![Menu Window](images/0000_1_Perspective.png)
    3. Click on Open Perspective then on Other
    4. ![Open Perspective Other](images/0000_2_Perspective.png)